dyndle/dyndle-web/docusaurus/docs/202-Installation and setup.md

 ---
 id: installation
 title: Installing Dyndle without the QuickStart
-sidebar_label: Setting up web application
+sidebar_label: Setting up the web application
 ---

 In order to use Dyndle, following steps must be carried out: